 Track and update population projections annually, as published by Broward County Planning Services Division.
-Compare projections with the figures published in the 2013 LEC Plan.
+Compare projections with the figures published in the 2013 LEC water supply plan update Plan.

 Track and update demand projections annually based on actual demand figures as recorded in the monthly operating reports.
-Compare projections with the figures published in the 2013 LEC Plan.
+Compare projections with the figures published in the 2013 LEC water supply plan update Plan.